xnuinside/simple-ddl-parser/CONTRIBUTING.md

 3) When you prepare PR with some new statements do not forget create test to them similar as already exists in tests/

-4) Before open the PR run flake8 check (it required and will be runs in Actions on PR in GitHub)
+4) Before open the PR run ruff/black (it required and will be runs in Actions on PR in GitHub)

 5) Do not forget add changes to CHANGELOG.txt